hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

  | http://pages.cpsc.ucalgary.ca/~gaines/repplus/markdown/        | 49 (1 duplicate = 48, Carol tutorial not file, just HTML folder = 47)                                                                                                                                                                                           |
 | http://pages.cpsc.ucalgary.ca/~gaines/BooseBradshaw/index.html | 28 (no duplicates)                                                                                                                                                                                                                                               |

+All results for each search set are set out at /Users/eb/Dropbox/Documents/-Fed/Termites-and-Butterflies/Data/Document-Reviews

 All PDF and Microsoft Word document files were downloaded from each web page.
 Folder contents were saved as text and compared with the links in each web page to identify duplicates or non-document files.
 One HTML page was saved as PDF and the embedded movie converted to current MP4 standards; two duplicates were removed.